We test products. Not people.

 Don't Worry …

-To have a relaxed user test, it's important to remind the user of a few things
+To have a relaxed user research, it's important to remind the user of a few things

 None of what you're about to see was made by me.
 There's no way you can hurt my feelings.